Understanding SaMD and Navigating FDA Compliance

 What is SaMD?

-1. Definition and Scope: SaMD is defined by the International Medical Device Regulators Forum (IMDRF) as “software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.”
+1. Definition and Scope: The International Medical Device Regulators Forum (IMDRF) defines SaMD as “software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.”
 This broad definition encompasses various software applications, from mobile health apps to advanced diagnostic algorithms.

 2. Classification of SaMDs: The classification of SaMDs is primarily based on the risk associated with their intended medical purpose, from low-risk wellness software to high-risk medical imaging interpretation for cancer diagnosis.